MateuszSojkaCode/TsunamiProject/README.md

 # TsunamiProject

-Hello welcome on my "Tsunami" Project.
+Hello welcome to my "Tsunami" Project.

 Idea:
 The idea for this project I got from goodbrief.io where it generated for me design brief.
 It gave me name of my company, company description and job description.
 You can see it on image below: